 Herzog & Lynch & Dafoe & Sevigny & awesome: 'Inspired by true events, "My Son, My Son, What Have Ye Done," is a story of ancient myth and modern madness.
 Brad Macallam, an aspiring actor performing in a Greek tragedy, commits the crime he is to enact in the play by killing his mother.
 The mystery unfolds in a series of flashbacks displaying the psychological destruction of the killer set off by an ill-fated white-water kayaking trip in a distant land."'

 Hi, I'm Brandon.
 Click here for the long-form version of what I do.
 Most of the time now I write about video games.
 I used to do that for Edge magazine and the original incarnation of its website, later as news editor of Gamasutra.com, as the founder of Offworld, and as contributing editor to internet-institution Boing Boing.
-Currently I'm the chairman of the Independent Games Festival, and am hard at work on even more projects that will help bring a lot of awesome things to your life.
+I also used to be the chairman of the Independent Games Festival.
+Now I'm the founder of videogame culture site Venus Patrol, the president of Austin videogame non-profit JUEGOS RANCHEROS, and also always am hard at work on even more projects that will help bring a lot of awesome things to your life.
 We should talk sometime!
 Send me an email or an IM.